astorfi/3D-convolutional-speaker-recognition/README.rst

 Contribution
 -------------

-We are looking forward for you kind feed back.
+We are looking forward to your kind feedback.
 Please help us to improve the code and make our work better.
-For contribution, please create pull request and we will investigate is promptly.
+For contribution, please create the pull request and we will investigate it promptly.
 Once again, we appreciate your feedback and code inspections.